gitkraken/vscode-gitlens/README.md

 There are a variety of features in GitLens - below are the three most popular workflows users are leveraging to improve their developer productivity:

-- [**Interactive Code History**](#blame-codelens-and-hovers) &mdash; Get the context you need instantly with in-editor blame, hovers, and file annotations.
-That's just the start - the GitLens Commit Graph is our interactive repo visual that allows you to rebase, create branches, revert changes, and much more right from the graph.
+- [**Interactive Code History**](#blame-codelens-and-hovers) &mdash; Get the context you need instantly with blame, hovers, file annotations, and more.
+That's just the start - the GitLens Commit Graph is an interactive visual that allows you to create branches, rebase, revert, and much more right from the graph; all with a rich search feature.

+- [**Accelerate PR Reviews**](#file-annotations) &mdash; Reduce context switching and manage all your PRs in one place with Launchpad.
+Prioritize tasks and identify bottlenecks right in VS Code when you integrate your Github or host provider.
+Work on multiple branches at once without disrupting your main workspace with Worktrees.

+- [**Streamline Collaboration**](#revision-navigation) &mdash; GitLens is more than a solo dev tool - it's built to improve team collaboration.
+With Cloud Patches, share and discuss suggested changes directly with any other GitLens or GitKraken DevEx Suite User – whether related to files in a PR or beyond.

+# Interactive Code History

+It's about more than moce visuals in today's dev environment.
+Interact with relevant code context with in-editor blame, hovers, file annotations, and more.
+The GitLens Commit Graph more than a graph; it's action-oriented and allows you to rebase, branch, revert, and more.
 The only graph with rich search capabilities - search by a specific commit, message, author, changed file or files, or even a specific code change.

+[RELOCATE RESPECTIVE FEATURES HERE UNDER THIS WORKFLOW]

+# Accelerate PR Reviews

-- [**Accelerate PR Reviews**](#file-annotations) &mdash; A hub that allows you to manage all your PRs by status, Launchpad allows you to seamlessly prioritize tasks and identify bottlenecks - all within VS Code.
-Reduce context switching and streamline your PR workflows when you integrate your Github or host provider.
+PR Reviews can take time and require context switching between GitHub, email, and your IDE.
+We built Launchpad so you can consolidate PRs into an actionable hub where you can manage all your PRs in one place.
+Seamlessly prioritize tasks and identify bottlenecks - all within VS Code when you integrate your Github or host provider.
 Work on multiple branches simultaneously with Worktrees — hotfixes, new features, or experiments without disrupting your main workspace.

+[RELOCATE RESPECTIVE FEATURES HERE UNDER THIS WORKFLOW]

+# Streamline Collaboration

-- [**Streamline Collaboration**](#revision-navigation) &mdash; GitLens is more than a solo dev tool - it's built to improve team collaboration.
+GitLens is more than a solo dev tool - it's built to improve team collaboration.
 With Cloud Patches, share and discuss suggested changes directly with any other GitLens or GitKraken DevEx Suite User – whether related to files in a PR or beyond.

-# Visualize Code History

-2 sentence intro goes here.
-Loren ipsum ____ ____
+[RELOCATE RESPECTIVE FEATURES HERE UNDER THIS WORKFLOW]

 ## Blame, CodeLens, and Hovers